dotnet/machinelearning/docs/api-reference/time-series-root-cause-localization.md

 Where $Ent(D^v)$ is the entropy of set points in D for which dimension $a$ is equal to $v$, $|D|$ is the total number of points in dataset $D$.  $|D^V|$ is the total number of points in dataset $D$ for which dimension $a$ is equal to $v$.

 For all aggregated dimensions, we calculate the information for each dimension.
-The greater the reduction in this uncertainty, the more information is gained about D from dimension $a$.
+The greater the reduction in this uncertainty, the more information is gained about $D$ from dimension $a$.

 #### Entropy Gain Ratio